 Many companies have awakened to the benefits of content management system (CMS) to develop and host their website content.
 They often contact us wanting to localize their websites with the request for translators to translate directly into the CMS.
 Unfamiliar with export features in their system, they copy and paste content or give us access to their servers to fetch their words.
-Whether you use WordPress or Drupal, your web CMS offers features to facilitate the translation process, but the path to multilingual site release can be frustrating if you don’t know what to look for.
+Whether you use WordPress or Drupal, your web CMS offers features to facilitate the translation process.
+But the path to multilingual site release can be frustrating if you don’t know what to look for.

 Benefits of Multilingual Setup in Drupal or WordPress

-Recently, we worked with a client to configure their Drupal setup to correctly handle the export of all their localization and translation needs.
+Recently, we worked with a client to configure the Drupal setup to correctly handle the export of all localization and translation needs.
 The steps involved exporting test pages and running pseudo translation to discover missing strings from plugins, menus or add-ons.

 Drupal had inadvertently introduced bugs in a recent release causing the XLIFF exported text not to parse correctly in the translation environment that translators typically use.
 Throughout the process of correcting these issues, the client questioned if it’s worth the time and efforts for getting the export feature to work correctly on the entire site.
 Although it may be tempting to forego the setup and simply translate directly into the Drupal CMS, the efforts put to properly set up the system will lead to cost savings and streamlines the process long term.
 Here is how it should be done.

 Why Translation Management System and Translation Memory Should Be Used